UHDanke/gd_docs/bugs/bugs.md

 # Misc

+## [2.207] Move Silent Collision crash

+If you spawn a Move trigger with the Silent option from inside a Collision trigger that moves two or more collision objects (at least one being dynamic) the game will crash.

+The dynamic collision object must be moved before it checks for collisions.

+The crash will not trigger if Extended Collision is used on the dynamic collisions, it is likely the crash happens when the game tries to calculate the distance between the collision objects that were moved.

+Example ID:
+114561987

 ## [2.207] Regrouping objects with Group Parent IDs creates phantom groups

 Groups are remapped by Regroup and Build Helper, but Group Parent IDs are not.